ktorio/ktor-documentation/codeSnippets/snippets/client-http-send/README.md

 # Client HttpSend

-A sample Ktor project showing how to use the `HttpSend` plugin.
+A sample Ktor project showing how to use the [HttpSend](https://ktor.io/docs/http-send.html) plugin to retry a request.

 ## Running